What is the Gross Profit Percentage?

-Cost of goods sold is the cost incurred in the manufacturing of the products sold.
-It includes all the direct costs such as labour cost, material cost etc. that forms the production cost of goods and service.
-It does not take into accounts all the indirect expenses such as selling expenses, distribution expenses and marketing costs etc.
+The cost of goods sold is the cost incurred in the manufacturing of the products sold.
+It includes all the direct costs, such as labor cost, material cost, etc., that form the production cost of goods and services.
+It does not take into account all the indirect expenses such as selling expenses, distribution expenses, marketing costs, etc.

-Note: The cost of manufacturing of unsold goods is not taken into account for the calculation of gross profit.
-And unsold goods are shown as the closing stock, a part of the current assets of the firm.
+Note: The cost of manufacturing unsold goods is not taken into account in the calculation of gross profit.
+And unsold goods are shown as the closing stock, a part of the firm’s current assets.

 |Gross Profit / Sales *100|

 You can also use Gross Profit Calculator

 Mr. Rahul Jain has a manufacturing company named A. He provides you following figures related to the year 2019.

 To calculate the gross profit of Company A, we will first calculate the cost of goods sold

 COGS = Opening Stock +Purchase+ direct expenses – Closing stock.